Native Title on Redlands Coast | Redland City Council

 • A residential lease

-• A community purpose lease
+• A community-purpose lease

 • Any lease, other than a mining lease, that confers a right of exclusive possession over particular land or waters.

-Section 23B(7) provides than an act is a PEPA if it is valid and it consists of the construction or establishment of any public work that commenced to be constructed or established on or before 23 December 1996 and includes:
+Section 23B(7) provides that an act is a PEPA if it is valid and it consists of the construction or establishment of any public work that commenced to be constructed or established on or before 23 December 1996 and includes:

 • a building, or other structure (including a memorial), that is a fixture